ALameLlama/carapace/CONTRIBUTING.md

 ## Code Style Guidelines

-- All classes should be final (enforced by Pint)
 - Strict types must be declared in all files
 - Follow PSR-12 coding standards with Laravel-style modifications
 - Class elements should follow the order defined in `pint.json`
 - Use type declarations for all properties, parameters, and return types
-- All customer-facing functions must have PHP doc blocks information about usage
+- All public, user-facing functions must include PHPDoc blocks with usage information

 ## Pull Request Process